 Fat-fluid interface within the cyst.

-A small dermoid cyst showing a distinct fat-fluid interface.
+The first ultrasound image above shows a small dermoid cyst with distinct fat-fluid interface.

-Abdominal scan showing a cyst with typical hair shadows at the centre and Rokitansky nodule at the top left
+The second abdominal ultrasound scan shows a cyst with typical hair shadows at the centre, and Rokitansky nodule at the top left corner.

 Other benign ovarian cysts